lukepark327/onechain/README.md

 ![onechain](https://github.com/twodude/onechain/blob/master/images/icon.png)
 -->

-Assist you to develop blockchain core easily.
+Assist you to easily develop blockchain core.
 > [2018 OSS Grand Developers Challenge Award](https://project.oss.kr)
 > Based on the following code: [lhartikk/naivechain](https://github.com/lhartikk/naivechain)

 ## Abstract
 ![structure](https://github.com/twodude/onechain/blob/master/images/structure.png)

-As Blockchain-based service grew, so need of open source which assists developing blockchain core was drived.
+As Blockchain-based services grew, so open source that assists developing blockchain core was needed.
-Although there are some open source projects like Bitcoin and Ethereum, those are too difficult to learn and to use.
+There are open source projects like Bitcoin and Ethereum, but those are too hard to learn and to use.

-You can solve the above problems by using **```one-chain```, simple implementation of blockchain core.**
+You can solve the above problems with **```one-chain```, simple implementation of blockchain core.**
-The one-chain adopts modularization design: Dividing layers into blockchain, network, APIs, and wallet to achieve clarity.
+The one-chain adopts modular design: Dividing layers into blockchain, network, APIs, and wallet for clarity.
-Also, detail comments and documents are provided for studying and easy reusing.
+In addition, detailed comments and documents are provided to facilitate learning and reusing.

-Both front-end and back-end of one-chain is written in Javascript (Node.js and Vue.js) but also written in a pseudo-code style to provide understanding by other language developers.
+Both front-end and back-end of one-chain is written in Javascript (Node.js and Vue.js) but written in simple (without async, etc.) so that other language developers can understand them.

 ## Use-cases